-- 1. to elect five Class 1 Directors to serve a term of three years each until the 2027 Annual Meeting; - 2. to elect one Class 3 Director to serve a term of two years until the 2026 Annual Meeting; - 3. to approve a resolution approving the compensation of the named executive officers disclosed in this proxy statement; - 4. to ratify the Board's appointment of Yount, Hyde & Barbour, P.C. as the Company's independent registered public accounting firm for the year ending December 31, 2024; and - 5. to consider and act on any other matters that may properly come before the Annual Meeting or any adjournment.
+- 1. to elect four Class 2 Directors to serve a term of three years each until the 2028 Annual Meeting; - 2. to approve a resolution approving the compensation of the named executive officers disclosed in this proxy statement; - 3. to ratify the Board's appointment of Yount, Hyde & Barbour, P.C. as the Company's independent registered public accounting firm for the year ending December 31, 2025; and - 4. to consider and act on any other matters that may properly come before the Annual Meeting or any adjournment.